College of California

-The College of California was a private college in Oakland, California.
-It was the functional predecessor of the public University of California, and the site of its first campus.
-It was established in 1853, and initially known as the Contra Costa Academy.
-In 1868, the College agreed to merge with the public Agricultural, Mining, and Mechanical Arts College, which had been created by the state to take advantage of the Morrill Land-Grant Act.
-However, the private and public colleges ended up contributing assets and objectives to the new public university, which was formed as a new entity and was not an actual merger.
+The College of California was a private college in Oakland, California and a predecessor of the University of California.
+Established in 1853 as the Contra Costa Academy, the college later provided the site for the University of California's first campus.
+In 1868, the College of California agreed to combine its assets with those of the state's Agricultural, Mining, and Mechanical Arts College, which the California State Legislature had established in 1866 to qualify California for federal funding under the Morrill Land-Grant Act, but existed in name only.